gaph-pucrs/Memphis-V/docs/Platform.md

 Applications may start at any moment in Memphis, characterizing a dynamic workload behavior.
 To support the dynamic injection of new applications, it is necessary to deploy a protocol enabling the admission of new applications into the system.
-In MA-Memphis, the application can be injected by the AppInjector, while the Management Application is injected by the MAInjector due to security concerns.
+In Memphis-V, the application can be injected by the AppInjector, while the Management Application is injected by the MAInjector due to security concerns.
 The figure below depics the injection protocol, which is generic, and may be deployed by other entities, as for example an Ethernet core.

 ![AppInjector](fig/AppInjector.png)